The Changing Elder Arrangement

-This section is of interest in that it highlights a technique the Watchtower uses to gain acceptance of changing doctrine.
-Assertions of unknown early Christian's behaviour are made, followed by dogmatic claims that Jehovah is behind the changes.
+This section is of interest in that it highlights a technique Watchtower uses to gain acceptance of changing doctrine.
+Assertions regarding early Christian behaviour are made without evidence, followed by dogmatic claims that Jehovah is behind the changes.

-Russell held to the orthodox view that elders be selected by the congregation.
+Russell held to the orthodox view that the congregation select elders by vote.

-The justification for this move was that to be "ordained" in Apostolic times meant to be selected by the "Governing Body".
+The justification for this change was an alternate understanding that in Apostolic times the Greek word "ordained" meant to be appointed by the governing body, rather than voted in.

 ""As to voting," explains Herbert H. Abbott, "then it was thought that at Acts 14:23 the Greek word rendered 'ordained' [King James Version; "appointed," New World Translation] related to stretching forth the hand and meant to be a voter at those elections of class leaders.
 [See Acts 14:23, Rotherham.]
 We did not then know that it came to be used in the sense of appoint or designate by the apostles or governing body."
 Yearbook 1975 p.164

 This reasoning contains hypothetical assertions.
-The word Governing Body does not appear in the Bible and there is no evidence of a "Governing Body".
-The Watchtower takes the concept of a Governing Body from Acts 15.
-Yet this sole mention of a gathering to decide doctrine included all the elders, not just a small group of leaders.
+It admits that for many decades Watchtower was promoting an incorrect interpretation.
+Or, maybe the current interpretation is wrong.
+On the other hand, the term "governing body" does not appear in the Bible and there is no evidence of a "Governing Body".
+Watchtower takes the concept of a Governing Body from Acts 15, yet this sole mention of a gathering to decide doctrine included all the elders, not just a small group of leaders.

 "Reflecting on the new congregational arrangement providing for elders and ministerial servants, Roger Morgan was moved to say: "This is God's doing."
-"Truly, Jehovah is bringing his congregated people into an organizational condition in which they will be able to ride out Armageddon into God's new order under divine rulership.""
+Doubtless others will agree, since they may have considered the resulting benefits.
+The first shifting of responsibilities began in September 1972, and by October 1 the arrangement of things in most congregations had been adjusted. ...
+The Watchtower remarked: "Truly, Jehovah is bringing his congregated people into an organizational condition in which they will be able to ride out Armageddon into God's new order under divine rulership.""
 Yearbook 1975 p.250

-However rotation did not work effectively and it was done away with in the 1983 Organised to Accomplish You Ministry p.41.
-How can a procedure be God's doing with Biblical backing if within a few years it required changing?
+However, rotation did not work effectively and it was done away with in the 1983 Organized to Accomplish You Ministry, page 41.

-A further concept with no Biblical basis was the hierarchal 'Bethel Elder' arrangement.
+A further concept with no Biblical basis was the 'Bethel Elder' arrangement.